apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

     Server sent the object to the client.

 ``TCP_MISS``
-    The requested object was not in cache, so Traffic Server retrieved the object from the origin server (or a parent proxy) and sent it to the client.
+    The requested object was not in cache, so |TS| retrieved the object from the origin server (or a parent proxy) and sent it to the client.

 ``TCP_REFRESH_HIT``
-    The object was in the cache, but it was stale.
-Traffic Server made an ``if-modified-since`` request to the origin server and the origin server sent a ``304`` not-modified response.
+    The object was in the cache, but it was stale. |TS| made an ``if-modified-since`` request to the origin server and the origin server sent a ``304`` not-modified response.
 Traffic Server sent the cached object to the client.

 ``TCP_REF_FAIL_HIT``
-    The object was in the cache but was stale.
-Traffic Server made an ``if-modified-since`` request to the origin server but the server did not respond.
-Traffic Server sent the cached object to the client.
+    The object was in the cache but was stale. |TS| made an ``if-modified-since`` request to the origin server but the server did not respond. |TS| sent the cached object to the client.

 ``TCP_REFRESH_MISS``
-    The object was in the cache but was stale.
-Traffic Server made an ``if-modified-since`` request to the origin server and the server returned a new object.
-Traffic Server served the new object to the client.
+    The object was in the cache but was stale. |TS| made an ``if-modified-since`` request to the origin server and the server returned a new object. |TS| served the new object to the client.

 ``TCP_CLIENT_REFRESH``
     The client issued a request with a ``no-cache`` header.
-Traffic Server obtained the requested object from the origin server and sent a copy to the client.
-Traffic Server deleted the previous copy of the object from cache.
+Traffic Server obtained the requested object from the origin server and sent a copy to the client. |TS| deleted the previous copy of the object from cache.

 ``TCP_IMS_HIT``
-    The client issued an ``if-modified-since`` request and the object was in cache and fresher than the IMS date, or an ``if-modified-since`` request to the origin server revealed the cached object was fresh.
-Traffic Server served the cached object to the client.
+    The client issued an ``if-modified-since`` request and the object was in cache and fresher than the IMS date, or an ``if-modified-since`` request to the origin server revealed the cached object was fresh. |TS| served the cached object to the client.

 ``TCP_IMS_MISS``
     The client issued an
-    ``if-modified-since request`` and the object was either not in cache or was stale in cache.
-Traffic Server sent an ``if-modified-since request`` to the origin server and received the new object.
-Traffic Server sent the updated object to the client.
+    ``if-modified-since request`` and the object was either not in cache or was stale in cache. |TS| sent an ``if-modified-since request`` to the origin server and received the new object. |TS| sent the updated object to the client.

 ``TCP_SWAPFAIL``
     The object was in the cache but could not be accessed.
 The client